 And this isn't just a cherry-picked example either.
-Award flights are available at this low rate nearly every day of the month – and that includes the busy (and expensive) Thanksgiving holiday week.
+Award flights are available at this low rate nearly every day of the month – and that includes the busy (and expensive) Easter holiday weekend.
 Compare that to what Delta is charging in either SkyMiles or cash and it's a real bargain.

 Finding these rock-bottom prices with Virgin Atlantic isn't always this simple.
 And it became even harder a year ago when Virgin removed its handy price calendar from plain view.
 But don’t worry … there’s a trick to getting Virgin’s price calendar to pull up and make your search easier.

 With a little trial and error (and flexibility!) you shouldn't have too much trouble saving big on these short domestic trips by using Virgin points instead of your Delta SkyMiles.

 Thrifty Tip: Looking for award availability to book Delta flights through Virgin Atlantic?
 You may want to start your search with Virgin’s new Reward Seat Checker tool.